Private Equity Analyst Guide

 A private equity analyst looks at undervalued companies so that a private equity investor can buy the company, take it personally, and earn profits.

-Private Equity can be broadly defined as investment in private, unlisted company by assuming higher risks and hoping for substantial returns.
-Becoming a private equity analyst is a dream for almost many of Finance professionals.
+Private equity can be broadly defined as investment in private, unlisted companies by assuming higher risks and hoping for substantial returns.
+Becoming a private equity analyst is a dream for almost any finance professional.

-Do you think that getting a job as a private equity analyst is easy? the answer is a big NO!.
+Do you think getting a private equity analyst job is easy?
+Unfortunately, the answer is a big NO!

 - What is Private Equity?

 - Who is a Private Equity Analyst?